-“Envisioning and achieving distinctive and inclusive excellence at scale in graduate education is critical to fulfilling the university’s mission as well as to further elevating our reputation through regional, national and global impact.”Vijay Ramani, vice provost for graduate education
+“Envisioning and achieving distinctive and inclusive excellence at scale in graduate education is critical to fulfilling the university’s mission as well as to further elevating our reputation through regional, national and global impact.”Vijay Ramani, vice provost for graduate education and international affairs

 As a community, we are united in our commitment to justice and racial equity.
 We will listen and engage to work toward mission-oriented action that makes our university and our city a beacon of justice to the world.
 Because we want our values to be woven into the fabric of our university, we are establishing an infrastructure to support and cultivate a stronger climate of diversity and inclusion at WashU.
-Learn more about our framework for change.

 Learn more about our fellowships, student groups and resources available.